 From the outset, we are taught to be good, to be compassionate, to be giving, forgiving and so forth.
-Good teachings.
-No doubt.
-A virtuous living — religions preach it, teachers teach it, parents instill it, society expects it, your loved ones want it.
+Good teachings, no doubt.
+A virtuous living — religions preach it, teachers teach it, parents instill it, society expects it, and your loved ones want it.
 You often find yourself constantly working towards it, never-ending, like the dog catching its own tail.
-Their expectations never seem to end and probably they can say the same about you.
-Here is my take on this, you may find my perspective a little unusual:
+Their expectations never seem to end and they can probably say the same about you.
+Here is my take on this; you may find my perspective a little unusual:

-Imagine a tree, a strong and a fruit-laden tree.
-If it is nurtured well, it will give more fruits season after season, vines may creep around it, it may give shade to others, on its boughs birds may build their nests, squirrels may home themselves somewhere in its trunk, there may be an aroma, a fragrance of freshness in the air.
+Imagine a tree, a strong and fruit-laden tree.
+If it is nurtured well, it will give more fruit season after season.
+Vines may creep around it, it may give shade to others, on its boughs, birds may build their nests, squirrels may home themselves somewhere in its trunk, there may be an aroma, a fragrance of freshness in the air.
 Not only does it seem to be supporting an ecosystem, it has almost become an ecosystem in itself.

-All of the above is only possible if the tree is strong, if it gets nourishment and nutrition, if it has the room to spread and grow its roots, if it gets the fresh air, the oxygen, the sunlight it needs.
+All of the above is only possible if the tree is strong, if it gets nourishment and nutrition, if it has room to spread and grow its roots, if it gets fresh air, oxygen, and the sunlight it needs.
 If, however, the tree is starved and deprived of its basic requirements, it will start to decay before completely perishing one day.
-Consumers of its fruits, the birds, squirrels, other creepers, the ecosystem, everything gets affected adversely.
+The consumers of its fruit, the birds, squirrels, other creepers, and the ecosystem, everything becomes affected adversely.

 Now envision you are that tree.
-What a beautiful sight when you are fragrant and fruit-laden, when you are green and healthy, when birds are singing, everyone gets the benefit.
+What a beautiful sight when you are fragrant and fruit-laden, when you are green and healthy, when the birds are singing, everyone is benefitted.
 But you can only provide such value on a sustainable basis when you remain alive and strong.
 For that to happen, you ought to give yourself what you require.
-No matter who you are, a daughter, a mother, a CEO, whoever, whatever, if you do not work on your own fulfillment, if you keep ignoring what matters to you simply to keep up with the expectations of others, you will increasingly find the charm of life disappearing like dew in sunlight.
+No matter who you are, a daughter, a mother, a CEO, whoever, whatever, if you do not work on your own fulfillment, if you keep ignoring what matters to you simply to keep up with the expectations of others, you will increasingly find the charm of life disappearing like dewdrops in the sunlight.

 If you do not engage in what gives you joy, gives you happiness, your inner peace and bliss will evaporate.
 You will keep feeling something is missing without knowing what, you will feel angrier with others, with yourself, with the world, you will find yourself getting irritated quickly, you will wonder why you are not as patient as before.
 If you are experiencing these things, I can say with much conviction, you are not taking care of yourself.
 Behind your smile, you are hiding the privilege of freedom.
 You may fool others but you cannot fool yourself.
 You know your own reality.